raspberrypilearning/sense-hat-random-sparkles/worksheet.md

 # Sense HAT Random Sparkles

-Let your Sense HAT shine with pride.
+Let your Sense HAT shine with pride!

 Start by attaching the Sense HAT to your Raspberry Pi.

-## Using set pixel
+## Using set_pixel

-First we'll think up some random numbers and use the `set_pixel` function to place a random colour on a random location on the Sense HAT display.
+First, we'll think up some random numbers and use the `set_pixel` function to place a random colour on a random location on the Sense HAT display.

 1. Start by opening Python 3 (IDLE) from the main menu:

     ![Open Python 3](images/python3-app-menu.png)

-1. Create a new file by clicking `File > New file`
+1. Create a new file by clicking `File > New file`.

-1. Save the new file as `sparkles.py`
+1. Save the new file as `sparkles.py`.

 1. In the new file, start by importing the Sense HAT module: